 SCA Scoring Protocol

-The SCA scoring protocol was created at the same time as the Specialty Coffee Association of America, in 1982.
+The SCA Score protocol was created at the same time as the Specialty Coffee Association of America, in 1982.
 The main objective of the protocol was to separate specialty coffee from commercial or conventional coffee.
-The maximum possible valuation for this protocol is 100 points and it is considered from 80 points onwards the borderline at which we classify a coffee as a specialty coffee.
+The maximum possible valuation for this protocol is 100 points and it is considered from 80 points onwards the borderline at which we classify a coffee as special.

 How do we prepare for the appraisal?